Changes to Medicaid

 To be eligible for Medicaid Expansion, you must show one of the following:

-Eligibility and compliance are verified during the initial application and during the renewal process, every six months.
+Eligibility and compliance are verified during the initial application process and during the redetermination process.
+DPHHS will first check existing data sources before requesting additional verification.

 How to Apply